 - Change your oil, especially if you’re due for a change anyway.
 Fresh oil sitting in the cases all winter is better than dirty oil, and even better, you won’t have to deal with it in the spring.

 - If you do nothing else, do this!
 If your bike is carbureted, disconnect/block the gas flow to the carb and run the gas out of the carburetor.
 Gummed-up carburetors are the number one cause of trouble with scooters, and if you leave the gas on all winter, as gas evaporates from the float bowl, more gas will run into the carb, and leave more and more residue, which will all get sucked into the carb’s tiny passages and jets.
 If your float needle leaks, it’ll be even worse.
 Vintage scooters and motorcycles have a fuel cutoff switch, and vintage scooterists typically kill the fuel and run out the carb every time they’re putting the bike up for more than a couple hours.
-If your scooter doesn’t have one, consider installing a cutoff switch, but also keep in mind that modern scooters have more complicated evaporation systems, so be sure you’re installing it in the right place.
+If your scooter doesn’t have one, consider installing a cutoff switch, but note that modern scooters have more complicated evaporation systems, so be sure you’re installing it in the right place.
 If your bike is injected, there are various tinctures you can add to your gas, but most experts say they’re unnecessary, additives to modern gasoline should be keeping them clean.

 - Critter-proof your scooter.
 Varmints’ll be looking for somewhere to live in the winter, and your exhaust and airbox are two surprisingly hospitable places.
 Consider rubber-banding a plastic bag around your exhaust pipe, and covering air intakes and any other nooks and crannies that mice or chipmunks or wasps might find attractive.
 They can nest in very small spaces.
 (Trigger warning: dead varmint.
 Photo courtesy of Lee at That Scooter Shop).
 Definitely remember to remove all your protective prophylactics before starting the bike!